The Cost of Food. . . . Part 2

 I’m not asking you to go on a carrot juice detox for 40 days.
 I’m not asking you to give up red wine at night.
 I’m not asking you to give up champagne (if you ever hear me say to give up champagne please understand I have been abducted and I AM NOT OKAY and need to be rescued immediately).
 I’m simply recommending we look at what we’ve got in our kitchens and what we’re ordering at restaurants and scale back a bit.
 I’m recommending we do eat more from groups one and two (and combine them for group 3).
 Make your bread.
 Make your pasta.
 Eat the steak.
 Bake the potato.
 And yeah, maybe juice the carrots.
 (Side note - Barry and I have celery and apple juices in the mornings are we’re both still alive - they haven’t killed us yet.
 They’re even GOOD.)

 And maybe stop looking at only the cost of the item in the grocery store to see if it’s truly cheap or not.
 The UPC code and retail sticker aren’t the only ways to monitor worth and/or value.
-(Think about that Ralph Lauren swimsuit that you have and wear after 20 years and it still holds up versus the one you bought in Target last year and had to throw away at the end of the season because it was in tatters.)
+(Think about that Ralph Lauren swimsuit that you have and wear after 20 years and it still holds up versus the one you bought in Target last year and had to throw away at the end of the season because it was in tatters.
+Value versus worth.)

-You WILL pay for your food either at the front of the process or at the end of the process.
+You WILL pay for your food either at the beginning of the process or at the end of the process.
 You’ll either eat and be healthy or eat and be healthy through pharmaceutical and medical intervention.
 Period.
 Your choice.

 You vote.
 Three times a day you vote with your wallet and your mind.
 Choose well my friends.